 25-year-old suspected of shooting two teens in northwest Spokane arrested in Arkansas

 Jul.
-15—Authorities in Arkansas arrested a 25-year-old Spokane man suspected of shooting two teens last month in northwest Spokane.
+16—Authorities in Arkansas arrested a 25-year-old Spokane man suspected of shooting two teens last month in northwest Spokane.

 Officers arrived at the sports complex, 5701 N. Assembly St., at about 12:45 a.m.
 June 29 after they received multiple reports of a large fight that led to a shooting, police said in a previous release.
 They located the two wounded teenagers and provided medical care until paramedics took over, officers said.